mitesh1612/blog/_posts/2021-07-01-custom-test-attribute.md

 This is exactly what I wanted.

+I really prefer this approach, obviously because it exactly matches the spec we wanted for our testing framework, looks cleaner, and can be used to do other things as well (like logging stuff etc).
+This seems like the tip of the iceberg, and I feel more exploration with the existing attributes that MSTest Framework provides, we can definitely supercharge our testing game.

+There are obvious limitations to this as well.
+For example, some of our helpers were not static methods.
+They are instance methods of the base class from which all test classes inherit, and I dont prefer sending the whole instance of the test class to my attribute class.

 ## Closing Thoughts

 I know this is again a specific problem, for people using MS Test Framework, but I think similar things could be achieved with NUnit or other testing frameworks as well.
 If you have thoughts or suggestions on how this problem could have been solved in a better way, feel free to sound off in the comments.
+If you have any other feedback, like this article seeming like an overly long introduction to the `TestMethodAttribute`, feel free to share that as well in the comments as well.
 Hope this article was fun for you, catch you in the next one. 😀